 Sure.
 I support elimination of the Electoral College in favor of a system that counts and acknowledges each vote equally regardless of which state the vote is cast.
 This last election saw an upset directly attributed to voter districts that favored the Republican Party.
-Obviously, I'm neither Republican or Democrat but I want to see a system that is not rigged or slighted in any way, whether it be based upon party or even race... and I'm in no way suggesting this one is.
+Obviously, I want to see a system that is not rigged or slighted in any way, whether it be based upon party or even race... and I'm in no way suggesting this one is.
 But, the very fact that we have so-called red states and blue states suggests to me that there is an imbalance in how the system is run.
 I want to see a system where the person that receives the most votes overall, wins...
 PERIOD!
 With the electoral college, that is not true, as this last election and others in recent memory have taught us.

 One final point, in the last election, the two major candidates spent two thirds of their time in 9 states, out of 50.
 What does that tell you?

 There are those that suggest global warming is a hoax... what is your position on the environment?

 I am a supporter of maintaining the beautiful green-space in our country.
 It is important to set aside funding to support and maintain our coasts, our forests and our nations water resources.
 President Trump has written a number of potentially harmful EO's recently including one that removes Obama era restrictions concerning the dumping of hazardous wastes from coal mines into our water.
 I contend that his motives are questionable.
 When the decisions made by the Trump administration clearly benefit "corporate America", then those decisions must be questioned.
 The environment is a gift, from God, to the people.
 I believe we have a duty to preserve it.
 I am not anti-development... but I am pro-people and pro-environment.